Reviews You Can Rely On

 Credit: Laura Casner

 Like most modern trail bikes, the Ripley's geometry has grown a little longer and slacker every time a new version is released.
-With the AF, Ibis kept almost everything the same as the carbon version except for the head tube angle which was slackened by a full degree to 65.5.
+With the AF, Ibis kept almost everything the same as the carbon version except for the head tube angle, which was slackened by a full degree to 65.5.
 This change also led to a corresponding increase in wheelbase length of 10mm across all frame sizes.
 Chainstay, effective top tube, and reach measurements all remain the same, and we think that's a good thing.
 Travel numbers are also the same, with a modest 120mm in the rear paired with a 130mm fork.
 The result is as you might expect.
 The Ripley AF has the signature personality that has permeated through every iteration of this bike.
-It's lively, playful, and responsive as we've come to expect, yet it feels surprisingly stable and composed when you want it to.
+It's lively, playful, and responsive, as we've come to expect, yet it feels surprisingly stable and composed when you want it to.
 The slacker head tube and slightly longer wheelbase provide a bit more confidence at speed or when rolling into a steep section of trail without detracting noticeably from the bike's handling or performance on mellower trails.
 It is still a short travel trail bike, of course, so it rewards good technique and line choice when things get super rough.
-That said, the geometry and balanced suspension allow it to handle terrain typical reserved for bikes with more travel.
+That said, the geometry and balanced suspension allow it to handle terrain typically reserved for bikes with more travel.
 Due to the additional weight, the AF does feel a touch more muted and can't match the razor-sharp precision of the carbon version, but that's hardly a complaint.

 ibis ripley af deore - the dw-link suspension design carries over from ibis' ripley and...